doums/dmap.nvim/README.md

   ignore_filetypes = { 'NvimTree' },
   -- severity option passed to `vim.diagnostic.get()` (`:h diagnostic-severity`) severity = nil,
+  -- vertical offset of the diagnostic window (in character cells) -- must be positive v_offset = 0,
   -- override arguments passed to `nvim_open_win` (see `:h nvim_open_win`)
   -- ⚠ can potentially break the plugin, use at your own risk nvim_float_api = nil,